yasuhirohashimoto/count_attachment_kernel/README.md

 L2C0  L2C1 L2C2  L2C3  L2C4
 ...
 ```
 where each line corresponds to edges added at each time step.
-L\*C\* should be integer, which represent node-IDs.
+L\*C\* should be integer, which represent node-IDs that obtain an edge.

 If `2` is passed as the first argument such as
 ```
 % cat <input-file> | ./a.out 2 > <output-file>